Gabriel Myers, age 7 and in the Florida foster care system, deliberately hanged and killed himself with a detachable shower hose.

 So, this is an issue I feel strongly about.
 Children taken away from a volatile situation need the best care possible and need to be safe and loved.
 Recent reports from Florida show that many children who have had tumultuous lives are being put on psychotropic medication when they enter the foster care system.
 In fact, an astounding number of children in the Florida Department of Children and Families are on these drugs:

 - 33% of children aged 13-17

 Gabriel was in the Florida foster care system.
 He had one of those tumultuous lives—his mother was found slumped over in her car, surrounded by narcotic drugs.
-He was molested prior to entering foster car.
-Then, he was rescued.
+He was molested prior to entering foster care.
+Then he was rescued.
 But not really.
-He was put into foster care, and regularly saw caseworkers, therapists and a psychiatrist.
-However, their solution was to note his declining condition, to treat him only for his sexually inappropriate behaviors (likely the result of his own molestation), and to give him psychotropic medications (he had been taking Adderall, Vyvanase, Lexapro and Symbyax at various times).
+He was put into foster care, and regularly saw caseworkers, therapists, and a psychiatrist.
+However, their solution was to note his declining condition, to treat him only for his sexually inappropriate behaviors (likely the result of his own molestation), and to give him psychotropic medications (he had been taking Adderall, Vyvanse, Lexapro, and Symbyax at various times).
 Those drugs were never approved by a judge or Gabriel’s mother, as required by Florida law.
 Those drugs acted as chemical restraints to sedate him and make it easier to manage him (Gabriel was diagnosed with ADHD).
 Gabriel was never given the proper counseling to the exclusion of, or even in addition to, those drugs.
 He could have been rescued.